 Welcome to Potter Clarkson LLP's privacy notice.

-Potter Clarkson LLP respects your privacy and is committed to protecting your personal data.
+Potter Clarkson respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you either engage us to provide services to you or visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 - IMPORTANT INFORMATION AND WHO WE ARE